learningequality/kolibri/docs/dev/getting_started.rst

 Now, any commands run with ``pip`` will target your virtualenv rather than the global Python installation.

-To deactivate the virualenv, run the command below.
+To deactivate the virtualenv, run the command below.
 Note, you'll want to leave it activated for the remainder of project setup!

 .. code-block:: bash